JuhanaTa/DOM-exercise-master/README.md

 In this repository there are my answers to DOM-exercise questions.

-I removed old readme (At the beginning this repository was copied from ilkkamtk but tasks done after)
+I removed old readme (At the beginning this repository was copied from ilkkamtk but tasks were done after and pushed here)